-The ground must give an overall appearance and impression of being a football ground suitable for the highest level of the National League System.
+The ground must give an overall appearance and impression of being a football ground suitable for the National League System.

-It must be possible for spectators to view the match, either standing or seated, for the full length of at least 3 sides of the playing area, provided that the capacity requirements detailed under 1.3 are met.
+It must be possible for spectators to view the match, either standing or seated, for the full length of at least 3 sides of the playing area.
 Where one side is designated as spectator-free, measures must be in place to ensure there is no unauthorised access.

-The location of the ground, in so far as its relation to the conurbation whose name the club bears, or is traditionally associated with, must meet with the approval of The Football Association and the Board of Directors of the National League.
+The location of the ground, in so far as its relation to the conurbation whose name the club bears, or is traditionally associated with, must meet with the approval of both The Football Association and the Board of Directors or Management Committee of the league of which it is in membership.

-The club must disclose plans and details of any proposed future move to a new stadium or of any significant alteration to the existing ground to both The Football Association and the Board of Directors of the National League.
+The club must disclose plans and details of any proposed future move to a new stadium or of any significant alteration to the existing ground to both the league of which it is in membership and The Football Association.